 There are direct flights into the United States to/from Mazatlán via Atlanta (ATL), and Dallas Fort Worth (DTW).
 There is no way to fly to the Washington, DC area without a connecting flight through ATL or DTW and the shortest flight length I found was 12 hours — not a short flight time.
 Flights to/from Fort Lauderdale are equally lengthy about 14 hours.
 There are shorter flights between Miami (MIA) and Mazatlán about 7 hours.
 Though I hate flying into MIA so that is not a plus in my book.

 On the brighter side, from SMA, there are direct flights via Queretaro (QRO) on TAR Aerolinas.
 Flight time was about 1 hour and 30 minutes or less.
 Note: There is a time difference between Sinaloa and Guanajuato so that should be factored in when you consider the flight time.

 Another peeve was that Mazatlán could be cleaner.
 It would actually be a rival to Puerto Vallarta if it were cleaner.
-There was a lot of trash piled up especially on Sunday and Monday and litter along parts of the Malecon and the Beach, which encourages certain types of infestations.
-So for me that was a bit of a turn-off.
+There was a lot of trash piled up, especially on Sunday and Monday, and litter along with parts of the Malecon and the Beach, which encourages certain types of infestations.
+So for me, that was a bit of a turn-off.

 Verdict Relocation: No

 Verdict Vacation: YES!!!!